penpot/penpot/README.md

 - Give feedback: [Mail us](mailto:support@penpot.app)
 - **Contribute to Penpot's code:** [Watch this video](https://www.youtube.com/watch?v=TpN0osiY-8k) by Alejandro Alonso, CIO and developer at Penpot, where he gives us a hands-on demo of how to use Penpot’s repository and make changes in both front and back end

-To find (almost) everything you need to know on how to contribute to Penpot, refer to the [contributing-guide](https://help.penpot.app/contributing-guide/).
+To find (almost) everything you need to know on how to contribute to Penpot, refer to the [contributing guide](https://help.penpot.app/contributing-guide/).

 <br />